 Denmark and the Danish Language

-Denmark: the country with four hundred islands surrounded by two seas.
-The beautiful country with its charming capital of Copenhagen, and Greenland, the biggest island in the world, also a part of the great kingdom of Denmark.
+Denmark, where the Danish language is spoken, is a country with four hundred islands surrounded by two seas.
+It’s a beautiful country with the charming capital of Copenhagen, as well as Greenland, the biggest island in the world, which also belongs to the great Kingdom of Denmark.
 Lego, The Little Mermaid and beautiful castles are all part of the Danish identity.
-The country is full of intelligent, agreeable and accessible people.
+The country is full of intelligent, agreeable and welcoming people.

-But Denmark has a growing problem.
-The Danish language seems to be dying.
-There are several reasons for this.
-First, the Danish phonology, which is how sounds are organized and used in languages, has been mutating strongly since 1950.
+But the Danish language in Denmark has experienced some challenges as of lately.
+It has strongly been influenced by English.
+Therefore, changes are happening in the Danish language and there are several reasons for this.
+Firstly, the Danish phonology, which is how sounds are organized and used in languages, has been mutating strongly since 1950.
 Danish people like to shorten their words and try to use the least energy possible to pronounce them when speaking.
 Danes are said to talk like they have something in their mouth.
-Second, all Danish people learn the language growing up but increasingly prefer the English language because it’s easier to learn and pronounce.
-Third, you see more and more the influence of the English language in traffic signs, media and advertisements all over Denmark.
+Secondly, all Danish people learn the language growing up but increasingly like to speak the English language because it’s easier to learn and pronounce.
+Thirdly, you see a greater influence of the English language in traffic signs, media and advertisements all over Denmark.

 If you want to see more interesting and funny blogs, check out our blog page.